-When credit card payments are declined, it can happen for a variety of reasons.
+When credit card payments are declined, they can happen for a variety of reasons.

 Please confirm with the end-user that their card is valid and has sufficient funds before contacting Uscreen support.

 Some debit cards can be processed, while others cannot.
 This is completely dependent on the card issuer.
 Some debit cards require a PIN in order for payments to be processed.
-We recommend that end-users subscribe using a non-debit credit card to avoid issues with collecting future subscription fees, as the checkout workflow is not designed to collect payment via direct debit with a PIN.
+We recommend that end-users subscribe using a non-debit credit card to avoid issues with collecting future subscription fees.
+The checkout workflow is not designed to collect payment via direct debit with a PIN.

 In addition, Visa prepaid debit cards must be specifically set up to allow international transactions (in the event your user is in another country than the country in which your payment provider is hosted) or online transactions, otherwise, the card will be declined when a collection of payment is attempted.
 Discover is only available for Stripe accounts based in Canada, the United Kingdom, or the United States.

-Sometimes, cards that originate in one country will be declined by payment processing accounts located in a different country.
-This is a fraud preventative measure put into place by banks.
-Please verify the origin or the end-user's card.
+Sometimes, cards originating in one country will be declined by payment processing accounts in a different country.
+This is a fraud-preventative measure put into place by banks.
+Please verify the origin or the end-users card.
 If it does not match the country in which your payment processing account is located, please have the end-user contact their card issuer to ask about foreign account processing rules on their card.

 Why was a charge declined?